 - Be actively supervised by and supported to respect all school rules and school property while on school property even outside of scheduled school hours; or - Go home at dismissal and may not remain at the school to play unattended or unsupervised.
+If a family requires an exception to this for various circumstances, they must contact administration.
 Teachers and/or Administration may revoke an Unattended Release Form if deemed necessary to support the safety of the student.